 If you add 400 square feet to a 2,000-square-foot house — 20% more space — your energy bills likely will grow by 20%, too.
 Your property tax bill may increase by a larger percentage, because you’re adding space and installing a bathroom, which tax assessors value at a higher rate than other rooms.

 Be Realistic About Payback

-Adding a master suite will make a big difference to your life, but may not equally impact the value of your house.
-If yours is the only master suite on the block, you’ll recoup less than if master suites are standard in your neighborhood.
+Adding a primary suite will make a big difference to your life, but may not equally impact the value of your house.
+If yours is the only primary suite on the block, you’ll recoup less than if primary suites are standard in your neighborhood.
 Not everything is about money, however.
 If you plan to stay in your house for another three to five years, adding a private oasis could just be … priceless.